 - High levels of stress

-So… how do students improve their time-management skills?
+So… how do struggling students improve their time-management skills?

 At A Team Tuition, we have a series of tested time management strategies that are implemented in tutoring sessions.
-We believe that teaching our students these skills will set them up for life-long success.
+We believe that how we can help struggling students is to help set them up for life-long success.
 Some basic techniques we have found effective are:

 - Keep a diary with a detailed schedule and stick to it.